4144414D/pytruecrypt/README.md

 - Easy to use - see example and source code for API

 Examples:
-- Mounts volume on linux using device mapper
+- mount.py: Mount volume on linux using device mapper
-- Password cracker
+- pwcrack.py: Password cracker
-- Header and sector decrypted hex dump
+- dump.py: Header and sector decrypted hex dump

 TODO:
 - add more options